Professor and Vice Chair

 Department of Neurology

-Dr. Paul Schulz, M.D., is a Professor and Vice Chair of Neurology, and Director of the Memory Disorders and Dementia Clinic at UTHealth Medical School.
+Dr. Paul Schulz, M.D., is a Professor of Neurology, and Director of the Memory Disorders and Dementia Clinic at McGovern Medical School.

 He received his combined BA-MD degrees from Boston University in 1984.
 He did a medical internship there, and moved to Baylor College of Medicine for his Residency in Neurology.
 He stayed for a laboratory Fellowship in Cellular Neurophysiology after which he became an Assistant Professor.